Can I Sue After a Motorcycle Accident in Utah?

 • Punitive damages.
 In some cases, you may receive punitive damages, which are meant to punish the negligent party rather than compensate the victim for specific losses.
 Punitive damages are only available in cases where the defendant’s behavior was willful, malicious, or showed reckless indifference toward others.

-After discussing all these potential damages with you, your lawyer will calculate what your claim should be worth.
+After discussing all these potential damages with you, your motorcycle accident lawyer in Utah will calculate what your claim should be worth.

 How Do No-Fault Accident Laws Work in Utah?